 This is a password that you use to log onto course content online (such as assignments, labs, practice exam questions, and so on).
-To purchase access codes online visit Campus EBookstore.
+Access Codes will be listed as part of your online course listing and can be purchased both online and in store.
 Frequently asked question about Access Codes.

 Textbook adoption simply means your Professor has ordered or "adopted" a textbook for a course.
 Keep in mind that it is not the Campus Store that determines what textbooks are used for each course but the Professor teaching that semester.